 5. Pay the application fee

-- 30,000 yen for Regular (first-year)
+- 30,000 yen for Regular (First-Year) Students.

 6. Upload all required application documents in PDF format